-There are many delicious desserts and hand-held sweet treats, including pancakes in a variety of flavours and a Hungarian favourite, "kürtőskalács", otherwise known as chimney cake.
+Desserts and hand-held sweet treats are delicious, with pancakes in many flavours and a Hungarian favourite, kürtőskalács, or chimney cake.

 FROM EARLY MORNING, MARKETS AROUND BUDAPEST SERVE SHOPPERS LOOKING FOR FRESH VEGETABLES AND DELECTABLE CUTS OF MEAT FOR THE FAMILY MEAL.
 CHEFS, TOO, SOURCE THEIR PRIME PRODUCE HERE FOR RESTAURANT KITCHENS.
 CHEESES, HONEY AND JAMS COME DIRECTLY FROM THE PRODUCERS, WITH SEASONAL AND OFTEN NATURALLY ORGANIC FRUIT.
+Markets allow shoppers to source cheeses, meats, fruit and vegetables directly from producers.
+This is the best guarantee that what you're buying is locally grown and supports family farms.